The 12 Most Evil Characters in Shakespeare’s Plays

 The Bard of Avon’s most memorable characters, however, were not all noble princes and star-crossed lovers.
 The evil characters populating the Shakespearean page and stage are just as compelling as the heroes, in addition to being sinister, powerful, tragic, intelligent, and brutal figures.

-In the spirit of Polly Findlay’s contemporary production of “Macbeth” currently running at the Barbican through Jan.
-18, 2019, perhaps it’s time to get acquainted with some of Shakespeare’s greatest villains.
+Perhaps it’s time to get acquainted with some of Shakespeare’s greatest villains.

 Claudius – “Hamlet”